kdsuneraavinash/events/README.md

 ## Testing

 Visit [Test Site](https://kdsuneraavinash.000webhostapp.com) in order to view last uploaded version.
+Note that this might not be the version in GitHub.

 ## Team Axys Members